ganeshutah/Jove/Directory_Contents_Overview.md

 * machines : These are example NFA, DFA, PDA, and TM in the Jove markdown syntax that you can play with using Jove

-* asgjove : Some of my assignments and their files
+* asgjove : Some of my assignments and their files ( --> moved to ClassMaterial/2018)

-* quizzes : Some of my quizzes and their files
+* quizzes : Some of my quizzes and their files ( --> moved to ClassMaterial/2018)

+* MISSING-FILES-WHERE-ARE-THEY : Documents all file relocations

+* ClassMaterial : where I'll be adding material useful/relevant for teaching

 * 3rdparty : Things that came from other sources.
 We have some of these: